ahamlinman/cyti/README.md

     calculator["real", "A"]

 You should see the number 42 printed in your terminal.
 Try storing different values to different variables and then retrieving them.
-The value of a real variable on your calculator can also be set with CyTI (this is a bit complicated right now and will be made simpler in the future):
+The value of a real variable on your calculator can also be set with CyTI:

-    import cyti.convert
-    b = cyti.convert.int_to_ti8xreal(-5.47, "B", calculator)
-    calculator.send(b)
+    calculator["real", "B"] = -5.47

 Now, take a look at the value of B on your calculator by pressing (ALPHA) (APPS) (ENTER).